Young Scholars Program - Grades K to 5

 The long-range goal of Young Scholars is to find students with high academic potential from historically underrepresented populations at an early age, to raise their personal expectations, to support family involvement, and to prepare students for the more challenging and rigorous work of the formal High Potential Programs in later grades.How Are Students Chosen for Young Scholars?

-Elementary YS specialists go into each K-3 classroom during the first third of the school year and teach lessons that are designed to help promote critical and creative thinking skills.
+Elementary YS specialists go into each classroom during the school year and teach lessons that are designed to help promote critical and creative thinking skills.
 During these lessons the classroom teacher acts as an observer and, using a specifically designed observation tool, records student observations during the lessons.

 Based on these classroom observations, work samples, and test scores, students are chosen for inclusion in the YS program.
 Parents are notified by letter of their student’s inclusion in the program.
 Students are reassessed for the program each year.